Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Both parameters have descriptions in the schema (100% coverage).
-The description adds no additional meaning beyond what is in the schema, so baseline score is appropriate.
+Schema coverage is 100%, meaning both parameters are described in the schema.
+The description adds no extra meaning beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.